DigitalMitford/DM_documentation/sustainingDH_notes.md

 5. Lather, rinse, repeat--this is recursive.
 As we publish, we see issues to correct in the source code.
 We find duplicate entries, etc.

+6. Invade wikipedia and ODNB etc with our rich data!

 ## Module A2
 General notes: Digital projects
 * fewer than 3 years